-Issue: Factors 1/Levels 1-3 vs. 1-4, 3/Level 3-3a vs. 3-3b, 4/Level 4B-3, & 6/Level 6-5a vs. 6-6b.
+Issue: Factors 1/Level 1-3 vs. 1-4, 2/Level 2-3, 3/Level 3-3a vs. 3-3b, 4/Level 4B-3, & 6/Level 6-5a vs. 6-6b.
 Level 1-3 was credited for both Scope and Effect as the position did not direct a complex administrative program covering development of major aspects of the agency information technology/telecommunications operations program.
+Level 2-2 was credited as the appellant did not meet any of the three conditions under Level 2-3.
 Level 3-4 was not met as the position did not fully meet Level 3-3a.
 Unlike Level 3-3a, the appellant was not involved with high level program officials in directing the development of data for overall goals; was not tasked with directing the securing of legal opinions or preparing position papers or legislative proposals; or carrying out comparable activities which supported development of goals related to the highest levels of program management at the bureau level.
 Level 4B-3 was credited as the purpose of her contacts was to justify, defend, or negotiate in representing the program, in obtaining or committing resources; and in gaining compliance with established IT policies, regulations, or contracts.
-Unlike level 6-6b, the appellant's position did not require exceptional coordination and integration of administrative work comparable in difficulty to a GS-13 or higher base level.
+Unlike Level 6-6b, the appellant's position did not require exceptional coordination and integration of administrative work comparable in difficulty to a GS-13 or higher base level.
 Although the subordinate supervisors directed GS-12 level workloads, that base work did not require of each supervisor similar coordination as described at Level 6-5a.